th174/cellsociety_cs308/README.md

 Project Roles:
 ===
-Timmy was in charge of the interface and front end of the project.
-Meanwhile, Salo and Tim where in charge of the simulations and refactoring.
+Timmy was in charge of the XML formatting and parsing, interface and front end and backend design of the project.
+Meanwhile, Salo and Tim where in charge of the Fire, SugarScape, SlimeMold, Foraging Ants, and Langton's Loop simulations.

 How to use the program: